RoboticsLabURJC/2023-tfg-adrian-madinabeitia/README.md

 ## Drone platforms

 We used de [aerostack2](https://github.com/aerostack2/aerostack2) platforms to utilize all the programmed behaviors in multiple drones.
-The platform launchers are in the package [drone_plataforms]().
-This package was created to separate the platform used from the behavior, thus allowing the developed software to be used in real drones in the future.
+The platform launchers are in the package drone_platforms This package was created to separate the platform used from the behavior, thus allowing the developed software to be used in real drones in the future.

 1. For launching follow line world: